In the next ten minutes, get ready to:

 We have also developed school careplans that save time teaching schools.
 All the how-to guides for implementing virtual school training by interactive PDF careplans can be downloaded.
 The HCL careplans can be found here:

 - Review Process for Clinics: Every HCL system has unique settings.
 And while there isn’t an app (yet!) to simplify adjustments, we’ve developed a handy PDF tool.
 By entering details like daily insulin dosage, weight, and system type, the tool informs of which settings influence Automated mode and which need updating for Manual mode, whilst offering clinical and educational considerations.
 We’re actively using this in clinics, ensuring systems run seamlessly.
-The PDF also includes these videos on how to use the tool and Survive & Thrive guides to assess 780G, T-Slim X2, and Omnipod 5 downloads.
+The PDF also includes videos on how to use the tool and Survive & Thrive guides to assess 780G, T-Slim X2, and Omnipod 5 downloads.
 You can find the carb ratio, correction factor, and basal rate calculations used within the tool here,

 By optimising our resources and leaning into efficient tools, we’ve streamlined the onboarding process.
 We invite you to benefit from our groundwork and further refine the journey for your patients.